 - Locate a computer with Internet access.
 (Note: If you have another device with Internet connection, such as an iPad or smart phone, you may be able to use that.)

-- Explore and reflect on the resources available through the National Library of Virtual Manipulatives (NLVM).
+- Explore and reflect on the virtual resources available through the following websites:

-- Spend about 5-10 minutes playing around with the manipulative.
+- Select a manipulative and spend about 5-10 minutes playing around with the manipulative.

 - Explore and reflect on the Khan Academy site.

-- Click on the drop-down menu by the word “Subjects” at the top of the page.
-Select “Math” and then the grade level most appropriate for your work or interest.
+Click on the drop-down menu by the word “Courses” at the top of the page.
+Select the grade level most appropriate for your work or interest.

-- You will see a screen with several different main topics.
+You will see a screen with several different main topics.
 Select any main topic, which will take you to a set of subtopics.
-The subtopics with a triangle beside them are videos and the subtopics with stars beside them are practice exercises.
+The subtopics with a triangle (i.e., play button) beside them are videos and the subtopics beside them are practice exercises.